Signed Into Law

 Which agencies enforce SB2587?

-SB2587 is enforced by Texas Department of Public Safety, Texas Department of Insurance, Health and Human Services Commission, Texas Commission on Environmental Quality, Texas Department of Housing and Community Affairs, State Fire Marshal, Texas Medical Board, Texas Department of Motor Vehicles, Texas State Board of Pharmacy, Texas Behavioral Health Executive Council and County Clerks (Guardianship proceedings).
+SB2587 is enforced by County Clerks (Guardianship proceedings), Health and Human Services Commission, State Fire Marshal, Texas Behavioral Health Executive Council, Texas Commission on Environmental Quality, Texas Department of Housing and Community Affairs, Texas Department of Insurance, Texas Department of Motor Vehicles, Texas Department of Public Safety, Texas Medical Board and Texas State Board of Pharmacy.

 Q

-The compliance urgency for SB2587 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2587 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q